 - Thomas Fankhauser working on: A pervasive, opportunistic and composable cloud architecture for mobile users (completed 2016)

-Together with Steffen Walz from the RMIT University, Melbourne I work together with the following PhD Students
+Together with RMIT University, Melbourne I worked together with the following PhD Students:

-- Dominik Stampfl working on: Gameful Urban Mobility.
+- Dominik Stampfl working on: Gameful Urban Mobility (completed 2016).

 Master & Bachelor Theses